tamartsi/association_analyses_class/4_binary_traits.md

 The logistic mixed model and association testing
 ------------------------------------------------

-\begin{itemize}
-\item We cannot use a Wald test for logistic mixed models
+-   We cannot use a Wald test for logistic mixed models

-  \begin{itemize}
-  \item Wald test requires estimating genotype effects.
+    -   Wald test requires estimating genotype effects.
 In logistic regression, this requires re-estimation of variance components, impossible to do efficiently.
-  \end{itemize}
-\item Score tests are "under the null", so they are realistic for GWAS based on logistic mixed models.
+-   Score tests are "under the null", so they are realistic for GWAS based on logistic mixed models.
-\end{itemize}

 ``` r
 assoc <- assocTestMM(genoData = genoData,
                      nullMMobj = nullmod,